HsiangHung/Machine_Learning_Note/Regression/README.md

 ![](images/normal_distribution_residuals.png)

 For example, skewed data leads to normality violation (see below (a)).
-Fitting a linear regression model to this dataset **without** first transforming our output variable, we will have the fitted values vs residual plot as (b):
+Fitting a linear regression model to this dataset **without** first transforming our output variable, we will see heteroskedasticity in the fitted values vs residual plot (in (b)).
+But if we log transform our output variable prior to fitting our model, the residuals show homoskedasticity (in (c)).

 ![](images/skewed_data.png)